nuuuwan/news_lk3_data/README.md

 *2025-08-21 13:16:00* · [`adaderanalk`](https://www.adaderana.lk/news/111703/detention-orders-on-suspected-gunman-in-ex-homagama-ps-members-murder) · `en`

-Police have obtained detention orders to question the gunman allegedly involved in the shooting and killing of former Homagama Pradeshiya Sabha member Shantha Mudunkotuwa.
+Police have obtained detention orders to question the gunman allegedly involved in the shooting and killing of former Homagama Pradeshiya Sabha member Shantha Mudunkotuwa, police stated.

-The Pugoda Magistrate’s Court has issued a seven-day detention order to interrogate the suspect, after the suspect was produced before the court today (21).
+The Pugoda Magistrate’s Court issued a seven-day detention order to interrogate the suspect, after he was produced before the magistrate today (21).

+The suspect was arrested yesterday (20) by officers of the Criminal Investigation Department (CID) while hiding in Nagarawewa, Hambantota.

+Preliminary investigations have revealed that the 34-year-old suspect, a former army soldier residing in Barawakumbuka, has also been charged with attempted murder in two shootings that took place in Avissawella and Kollupitiya.

+Police further stated that, based on information obtained from the suspect, a 9mm firearm, four rounds of ammunition, two 12-bore firearms, and 6 grams of the crystal methamphetamine (ICE) were found concealed in Hanwella.

 ◼️